 Dr. Molnar repeated his residency training (1971-75) at Illinois Eye/Ear Infirmary in Chicago, Ill., as required by US authorities.
 During this period he was an Assistant at A. Lincoln School of Medicine in Chicago, Ill., and a graduate student at the University of Illinois Medical Center, Chicago, Ill.
 In 1975 he was certified by the American Board of Head and Neck Surgery and received a Master of Science degree in physiology from the University of Illinois at the Medical Center in Chicago, Ill.

 After 1975, Dr. Molnar developed a private practice of head & neck, and plastic & reconstructive surgery in Los Angeles.
 He was a Clinical Professor of Surgery at C. Drew Medical School in Los Angeles, Calif.
 The news of horrible death of his father from complications of diabetes mellitus in 1976 caused Dr. Molnar to search for new treatments for incurable and no longer treatable diseases.
 This research culminated in a public educational campaign about such therapies.
 He published in 1984 in the U.S. the first book for general public about aging disease written by U.S. physician.

-Unexpectedly, for a physician from Europe, such activities brought on severe attacks by the U.S. pharma industry and Dr. Molnar decided to return to Europe in 1988 to pursue his research on fetal cell transplantation.
-In 1988, he obtained the approval of the Yugoslav authorities to organize a clinical research project which had to be stopped in 1990 due to the onset of civil war.
+Unexpectedly, for a physician from Europe, such activities brought on severe attacks by the U.S. pharma industry and Dr. Molnar was forced to leave U.S. return to Europe in 1988 to pursue his research on fetal cell transplantation.
+In 1988, he obtained the approval of the Yugoslav authorities to organize a clinical research project, which had to be stopped in 1990 due to the onset of civil war.
 So Dr. Molnar approached Prof. Dr. Chazov, U.S.S.R.
 Minister of Health, with a request to continue his work in the Soviet Union.
-Dr. Molnar was invited by him to Moscow in November 1989 to launch a very successful project on the use of fetal cell transplantation as a treatment for a wide variety of incurable and no longer treatable diseases in cooperation with the 20 top Russian medical research institutes under the title ‘International Institute of Biological Medicine’..
+Dr. Molnar was invited by him to Moscow in November 1989 to launch a very successful project in fetal cell transplantation as a treatment for a wide variety of incurable and no longer treatable diseases in cooperation with the 20 top Russian medical research institutes under the name of ‘International Institute of Biological Medicine’..